Skip to content

 A common scenario in worker applications or background tasks (or really any daemon-style applications) is to call APIs using an OAuth token obtained via the client credentials flow.

 The access tokens need to be requested and cached (either locally or shared between multiple instances) and made available to the code calling the APIs.
 In case of expiration (or other token invalidation reasons), a new access token needs to be requested.
+The actual business code should not need to be aware of this.

 Start by adding a reference to the Duende.AccessTokenManagement NuGet package to your application.